Documentation for Similar (and related capabilities)

 3. similar?author=Povey&limit=10

 All of these use APIs from Semantic Scholar.
-Query uses autocomplete, and Search uses another method from Semantic Scholar for mapping strings to one or more corpus ids.
+Query uses autocomplete, and Search uses another recommend_method from Semantic Scholar for mapping strings to one or more corpus ids.
 Author maps strings to author ids.
 For each author id, we list a number of papers sorted by citations, with links to find similar papers for each of them.

 Specifying Embeddings